-When it comes to late talkers, developmental milestones can be a source of worry and confusion.
-Add to that the mix of information that comes from well-meaning family, friends, and physicians, such as:
+When it comes to a child who’s a late talker, developmental milestones can be a source of worry and confusion.
+Add to that the mix of information from well-meaning family, friends, and physicians, such as:

-Although there may be some truth to some of these things, parents know best about their child, and if you’re worried, you will want a solid plan of action.
+Although there may be some truth to these things, parents know best about their children.
+And if you’re feeling worried, you will want a solid plan of action.
+So, let’s explore what a late talker is, what causes it, how a speech-language pathologist can help, and more on this topic.

 What Causes Late Talking?

-Because late talking is so prevalent, with approximately 14% of children aged 18-30 months classified this way, there is a lot of information about potential causes.
+Because late talking is so prevalent, with approximately 14% of children aged 18-30 months classified this way, there’s a lot of information about potential causes, including:

-If one or both parents were late talkers, chances are your child will also be delayed in speaking.
+- Family history: If one or both parents were late talkers, chances are, their child will also experience delays in speaking.3

-Although girls typically have more words than boys at 16 months (50 words versus 30 words), this gap usually closes as children near their 2nd birthday.
-With that being said, boys are 3x more likely to be late talkers than girls.
+- Difference between boys and girls: Girls typically have more words than boys at 16 months (95 words versus 25 words).5 Boys are also three times more likely to be late talkers than girls.4

-Older siblings can help provide rich language opportunities for younger siblings.
-Still, they can also do a lot of the talking for their younger siblings, causing a slight language delay.
-Twins have a 38% chance of being late talkers.
+- Sibling order: Older siblings can help provide rich language opportunities for younger siblings.
+However, they can also do a lot of the talking for their younger siblings, causing a slight language delay.3 Twins have a 38% chance of being late talkers.2

 Will Late Talkers Catch Up?

-50% of late talkers will catch up to their peers by 30 months without outside intervention.
-Certain risk factors could indicate that a child may not catch up independently.
-These include:
+According to ASHA, 50-70% of late talkers will catch up to their peers by late preschool and school age.4 Certain risk factors could indicate that a child may not catch up independently.
+These include:1

 - Little to no babbling as a baby